pythonic-pi-thon/NES-game-genie-generator/README.md

 NES_game_genie_generator is a script that generates NES codes for a game based on input of existing codes for that game.
-By default, it will read these from the file "source.txt", in which you should type your game genie codes line-by-line, like this:
+By default, it will read these from the file "source.txt", in which you should type your game genie codes one-to-a-line.

-AAAAAA
-BBBBBB
-CCCCCC
-...

 save as a text file, and put in your python root directory (most installations will use C:/Users/(your name) by default).Once